What file types can Draft2Digital convert?

 The easiest and most popular format is a Word document.
 Upload your story in Word .doc or .docx format, and we'll convert it into an ebook.
 RTF should work fine, too.
 Anything Word can read, we can read.

-If you already have an expertly-formatted epub of your own, we'll accept that as well.
-We won't make any changes, but we'll gladly distribute it to all our sales channels for you.
+If you already have an epub of your own, we'll accept that as well.
+We won't make any changes, but we'll gladly distribute it to all our digital stores for you.

 Where's your style guide?

 We don't have one.
 At Draft2Digital, our goal is to support your style guide.